MMazzini1/Leader-Election-Visualizer/README.md

 ### Watchers

 The other important feature offered by ZooKeeper and used in this project is Watchers.
-This allows the application to be notified when a change in a znode happens (if its data changes, or if a node is added/deleted under its path).
+This allows the ZooKeeper client to be notified when a change in a znode happens (if its data changes, or if a node is added/deleted under its path).
 From the (Java) programming perspective, if you want to subscribe to notifications, you need to pass an implementation of the Watcher interface when you call one of the corresponding methods.
 This implementation will receive a callback when the notification is triggered.
 These notifications are a one-time trigger, and you have to call the methods again if you want to re-subscribe.
 In this project, we are only concerned with the following methods:
-- getChildren => returns a list of the children under a given path (znode) (optionally pass a Watcher)
+- getChildren => returns a list of the children under a given path (znode) (optionally receives a Watcher)
-- exists => to check if a znode exists  (optionally pass a Watcher)
+- exists => to check if a znode exists  (optionally receives a Watcher)
-- getData => Return the data of the znode of the given path  (optionally pass a Watcher)
+- getData => Return the data of the znode of the given path  (optionally receives a Watcher)
--

 More info on ZooKeeper´s API: https://zookeeper.apache.org/doc/r3.3.3/api/org/apache/zookeeper/ZooKeeper.html